charliecalvert/CloudNotes/Assignments/MongoMark.md

     // Give express access to the Public directory app.use("/", express.static(__dirname + '/Public'));

-The above code is used so often that can be considered a patter.
+We use code like this often.
 If you have place where you store default code, you should paste it in so you can access it again later.
-The following link provides an overview of the code like that shown above:
+The following link provides an overview of the code that follows this pattern:

 - [Elvenware Express](http://www.elvenware.com/charlie/development/web/JavaScript/NodeJs.html#using-express)
 - [app.use](http://www.elvenware.com/charlie/development/web/JavaScript/NodeJs.html#using-a-directory-with-app.use)